pcolladosoto/robot_calibration/README.md

 #### Function breakdown

->*1. initial_data()*: We need the estimated measures of the robot as a starting point for the calibration, namely the nominal diameter (the one the wheels are supposed to have) and the wheelbase.
+1. *<u>initial_data()*</u>: We need the estimated measures of the robot as a starting point for the calibration, namely the nominal diameter (the one the wheels are supposed to have) and the wheelbase.
 We have also included a handful of other input data in an attempt to make the program as general as possible.
-These include the number of pulses the motor's encoder emits per revolution and the reducing factor between the motor and the wheels if any.
-If the wheels are directly coupled with the motor inputting a 1 will do the trick.

-Whilst getting the data, the function updates a series of global variables containing the basic data of the robot.
+These include the number of pulses the motor's encoder emits per revolution, the reducing factor between the motor and the wheels if any and Arduino's baud-rate.
+Whilst getting the data, the function updates a series of global variables containing the basic data of the robot and computes any needed secondary parameters.
 It will also generate the command we need to make the robot do a 360&deg; turn.
 All the commands, are explained in the [**Annex**](#Annex).
+We would like to draw attention to the part where we take the logarithm in base 10 of a number.
+We do so to find the number of digits in said number so that we can "craft" the command with the appropriate format.
 ## Annex <a name="Annex"></a>